atlassian-labs/atlaspack/packages/dev/atlaspack-link/README.md

 ## Cleanup

-To restore the project to its default Parcel install:
+To restore the project to its default Atlaspack install:

 ```sh
 $ atlaspack-link unlink [options] [packageRoot]